recoverysource/handbook/essentials/websites.rst

    - Internet: Giant network of computers, like a road network.
    - IP: Addressing system that computers use to identify one another

-For many years, internet traffic managed fine using the "IPv4" version of IP;
+For many years, internet traffic managed fine using version 4 of IP (IPv4);
 this version uses address that are like the street portion of a mailing address (e.g. ``12 Main St``).

 As the giant network grew, capacity was reached, and cracks started to form.
 In 2011, the pool of unallocated IPv4 addresses was officially depleated.
-To resolve this, IPv6 was created.
+To resolve this, IPv6 was released.

 From a very high level, IPv6 is very similar to IPv4, with a much longer address format that includes extra features.
 This is very similar to using a full